KanhaKanha123/abn-amro-tv-show-app/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 # Application config settings
-1.Routing,Item per genre in the lists,API paths all you can congure in constants/constant.ts file.
+1.Route Paths,Item per genre and API paths all you can congure in constants/constant.ts file.
 Like you can change item per genre 6,7,8....., Right now it's 5 per Horizontal list.

 # Application design
 1.Loosely coupled.\